mikimowski/MPI-Communication-Avoiding-Parallel-Sparse-Dense-Multiplication/README.md

 # MPI Communication-Avoiding Parallel Sparse-Dense Multiplication

-Note: Since Okeanos was not available, I was not able to generate and wrap up all the comparisons as planned.
-However, I've prepared various implementations and approaches that I wanted to compare, and managed to run some of them on some subset of data.
-I will provide analysis based on those results.
+C++ implementation of `ColA` and `InnerABC` algorithms from [Communication-Avoiding Parallel Sparse-Dense Multiplication](https://people.eecs.berkeley.edu/~yelick/papers/spdmmm16.pdf) leveraging Message Passing Interface (MPI).

+Abstract: "Multiplication of a sparse matrix with a dense matrix is a building block of an increasing number of applications in many areas such as machine learning and graph algorithms.
+However, most previous work on parallel matrix multiplication considered only both dense or both sparse matrix operands.
+This paper analyzes the communication lower bounds and compares the communication costs of various classic parallel algorithms in the context of sparse-dense matrix-matrix multiplication.
+We also present new communication-avoiding algorithms based on a 1D decomposition, called 1.5D, which — while suboptimal in dense-dense and sparse-sparse cases — outperform the 2D and 3D variants both theoretically and in practice for sparsedense multiplication.
+Our analysis separates one-time costs from per iteration costs in an iterative machine learning context.
+Experiments demonstrate speedups up to 100x over a baseline 3D SUMMA implementation and show parallel scaling over 10 thousand cores."

 ## Project structure

 The following files contain definitions of:
-* `include/matrix.h` - matrices formats: CSR and DenseBlock
+* [include/matrix.h](include/matrix.h) - matrices formats: CSR and DenseBlock
-* `include/mpi.h` - MPI communication used across the program.
+* [include/mpi.h](include/mpi.h) - MPI communication used across the program.
 Some of them are implemented and not used in final algorithm, as they were used to provide empirical comparison of runtime results
-* `include/utils.h` - utils such as args parser and CSR reader
+* [include/utils.h](include/utils.h) - utils such as args parser and CSR reader
-* `include/matmul.h` - common parts of both algorithms, as well as their individual parts
+* [include/matmul.h](include/matmul.h) - common parts of both algorithms, as well as their individual parts
-* `include/logger.h` - logging && performance measurement utilities
+* [include/logger.h](include/logger.h) - logging && performance measurement utilities

 In general `src/*.cpp` contains corresponding implementations.
 The only exceptions are:
-* `src/matmul.cpp` - implementation of common parts
+* [src/matmul.cpp](src/matmul.cpp) - implementation of common parts
-* `src/col_a.cpp` - implementation of ColA algorithm specific features
+* [src/col_a.cpp](src/col_a.cpp) - implementation of ColA algorithm specific features
-* `src/inner_abc.cpp` - implementation of InnerABC algorithm specific features
+* [src/inner_abc.cpp](src/inner_abc.cpp) - implementation of InnerABC algorithm specific features

-However, all of them were declared in `include/matmul.h`.
+However, all of them were declared in [include/matmul.h](include/matmul.h).

-## Introduction
+## Overview of the solution

 ### Notation
 ```